augustine0890/cloud-data-engineer/dp-203-azure-data-enineering/data-lakes/data_lakes_lakehouse.md

     - After some filtering, cleaning, and augmenting, the data can be considered silver.
     - Finally, with the addition of business-level aggregates such as you might see with a star schema, data can be considered gold and ready for analytics and reporting needs.

 ## Data Wrangling with Spark
+- Spark uses a functional programming concept called lazy evaluation.
+Before Spark does anything with the data, it first built step-by-step directions of what functions and data it will need --> Directed Acyclic Graph (DAG)
+- Spark Broadcast: reduce network overhead and to reduce communications.
+It only uses with Spark Context

 ## Data Lakes and Azure Databricks